briankibiku/Tuambie-survey-collection-app-Flutter-App/README.md

 # Tuambie

 ## What is Tuambie App
 Tuambie is a swahili name meaning "Let us know".
-The app is intened to be used for creating surveys and having users fill them up.
+The app is intended to be used for creating surveys and having users fill them up.

 ## What features does the app have?